whame/riddles/solutions/hats_solution.md

 however now again, by counting how many white hats he can see, determine his own color with the same reasoning as before.
 Indeed, all of the other prisoners adopt exactly the same reasoning.
-By just keeping track of the previous prisoners answers and counting how many white hats they can see, they can determine their own hat color.
+By just keeping track of the previous prisoners' answers and counting how many white hats they can see, they can determine their own hat color.
 Thus, with this strategy you can save all but the first prisoner.